atar-axis/xpadneo/README.md

 ## Installation

-To install the driver, copy the hid-xpadneo module to extramodules and replace the other two modules in you system:
+To install the driver after building, simply copy the hid-xpadneo module to extramodules and replace the other two modules in your system:

 ### Remove the original versions